 The QUANTA Learning Community: An Integrated Freshman Experience

 QUANTA is a nationally-recognized Learning Community where students and faculty work together to share their learning experiences.

-As a QUANTA student, you'll work with three faculty members who collaborate in teaching critical thinking, cultural arts and English courses.
+As a QUANTA student, you'll work with three faculty members who collaborate in teaching critical thinking, cultural arts, social sciences and English courses.
 You will participate in groups with other students to share your ideas, thereby gaining different perspectives on the topic you are studying.
 You'll develop your critical thinking, reading and writing skills, group and leadership skills and will benefit from a flexible learning environment.
 Through this experience of community, you'll develop a greater sense of involvement with the other students and faculty.